ringteki/ringteki-client/README.md

 * ZeroMQ Libraries
 * TypeScript

+Commands required to run the lobby server (lobby server will be located at http://127.0.0.1:4000/ if you run it locally)

 ```
 Clone the repository
-git submodule init
-git submodule update
 npm install # See https://github.com/JustinTulloss/zeromq.node/issues/283 for zmq errors on OS X
-tsc
 mkdir build/server/logs
 node server/scripts/fetchdata.js
+tsc
 node .
-node build/server/gamenode
 ```

-There are two exectuable components and you'll need to configure/run both to run a local server.
-First is the lobby server and then there are game nodes.
+node server/scripts/fetchdata.js needs to be run whenever there is new card data (either new cards or updated cards).
+This will fetch card images for you.

+tsc is the typescript compiler, and needs to be run before you can run the lobby server.

+node . is what actually starts the lobby server.
+You'll need to wait for webpack to run before you can access it.

+This will run the lobby server.
 The default configurations assume you are running mongo locally on the default port.
 If you need to change any configurations, edit `config/default.json5` or create a `config/local.json5` configuration that overrides any desired settings.

 For production: